GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README-tf-estimator.md

 ## Starting your training job

 We are now ready to start our training job.
-And starting it is very simple with the custom metadata and the startup script set on our GCE instance.
+And starting it is very simple with the custom metadata and the startup script set on our Compute Engine instance.
 All we do is:

 ```bash
 gcloud compute instances start cifar10-estimator